clixpesa/wallet/README.md

 ### Protecting Screens on Native

 We use a hook to check for auth and then redirect the user to auth pages, and also not let the authenticated users see auth pages.
 See `apps/mobile/app/provider/auth/AuthProvider.native.ts`.

-## How Authorization is Handled

-You can use Supabase's [Row-Level Security (RLS)](https://supabase.com/docs/guides/auth/row-level-security) to handle authorization of users.

 ## Environment Convention